ibm-mas-manage/faq/docs/index.md

 - **Is the hypervisor something IBM provides or is that open source?**

 	<span style="color:navy">
 	There are different hypervisor products.
-IBM does not provide hypervisor.
+IBM does not provide any hypervisor.
 	</span>

 - **What environment changes require application outages for users?**